home-assistant/home-assistant.io/source/_integrations/deconz.markdown

 ### Service `deconz.configure`

-Set attribute of device in deCONZ using [REST-API](https://dresden-elektronik.github.io/deconz-rest-doc/about_rest/).
+Set the attribute of device in deCONZ using [REST-API](https://dresden-elektronik.github.io/deconz-rest-doc/about_rest/).

 | Service data attribute | Optional | Description                                                                 |
 | ---------------------- | -------- | --------------------------------------------------------------------------- |